sleepydragonsw/PyCExtWorkshop/doc/project2.rst

 Create the Module Object
 ........................

-When an Python C extension module is loaded by the Python interpreter it calls a specially-named function that is responsible for creating the module object and populating it with values, functions, and classes.
+When a Python C extension module is loaded by the Python interpreter it calls a specially-named function that is responsible for creating the module object and populating it with values, functions, and classes.